- 🔙 Back to Misc

 - Also of the cover of Rex Bruce

-- Also used by “Tattoo You (Temporarily!)
+- None CU: “Tattoo you (Temporarily!)
 Dynamite paint-ons stay for days or remove instantly!
-Great gift/party kit $20 postpaid from TEMPTU, 1225 Broadway, New York, NY 10011.”
+Great gift/party kit $20 postpaid from TEMPTU, 1225 Broadway, New York, NY 10011.” @ Creem Magazine

 - Also of the cover Demon Flight (1982)